ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ### AWS integration

-Trivy can be run locally to scan your AWS environment using the AWS cli.
+Trivy can be run locally to scan your AWS environment using the AWS CLI.
 The default included check scans against AWS CIS 1.2.0 benchmark.
 It shows summarizes a lists of issues, and gives description of how to resolve the issue, it won't automatically fix it.